kvasdopil/food/README.md

 - **My Recipes Filter**: Logged-in users can access "My Recipes" from the user menu to filter recipes to show only those they created.
 Uses a special "mine" tag (`/feed?tags=mine`) that is processed specially by the API (filtered by `author_email` matching the current user, but not stored as a regular tag in the database).
 The filter requires authentication and shows an empty state message if no recipes are found.
 URL parameters are preserved during page refresh.
 - **Shuffled feed order**: Recipes in the feed are shuffled deterministically based on the current date.
 The same date produces the same shuffle order, ensuring a stable sequence throughout the day.
 The shuffle order changes daily, providing variety while maintaining consistency during browsing sessions.
 - **Search functionality**: Search bar in feed layout allows searching recipes by name or tags.
 Search query is debounced (300ms) and persists in URL as `q=` parameter.
 Can be combined with tag filters (e.g., `/feed?tags=vegetarian&q=pasta`).
 Search state is managed in the persistent feed layout to prevent remounting during navigation.
 - Tag filtering: Users can click tags on recipe cards to toggle filters.
-Active tags are displayed inline within the search bar, positioned between the magnifier icon and input field, with individual remove buttons on each tag.
+Tags on recipe detail pages are clickable links that navigate to the feed page with that tag filtered.
+Active tags are displayed inline within the search bar, positioned between the magnifier icon and input field, with individual remove buttons on each tag (tags have `cursor:pointer` styling).
 The clear button (X) removes both the search query and all active tags.
 Filters persist in the URL using `+` separator (e.g., `/feed?tags=vegetarian+italian`).
 Tag filtering works on both desktop and mobile views.
 On mobile, the search input shows no placeholder text for a cleaner interface.
 - Feed layout `src/app/feed/layout.tsx` contains the search bar (with integrated tag display) in a persistent layout that doesn't remount during navigation, ensuring search state is preserved.
 Includes Favorites toggle (heart icon) to the left of the search bar for filtering to show only liked recipes.
 Includes Add Recipe button (visible for logged-in users) that opens a responsive modal for adding recipes.
 Wrapped with `LikesProvider` context to efficiently manage likes state across all recipe cards.
 - Dynamic route `src/app/recipes/[slug]/page.tsx` handles metadata generation only; rendering is handled by the layout.
 - Layout `src/app/recipes/layout.tsx` manages recipe rendering and includes a back-to-feed link in the top-left corner (links to `/feed` with `cursor: pointer`).
 Recipes render normally on all screen sizes (no mobile carousel).